violetexistence/songs/factions.md

 **NPCs:** **Faustine II**, The Divine (*progressive, proud, demanding*); **Jaeneve**, The Left Hand (*toothesome, festive, sharp*); **Michel**, The Right Hand (*glamorous, petite, guarded*); **Cerise Montfort**, Successor (*sweltering, acceptable, parismonious*)

-**Notable Assets:** The Grand Cathedral, All Lyrium Supply Outside Orzammar, Right of Annulment, Donations and Tithes Across Thedas
+**Notable Assets:** Lyrium, Right of Annulment, Chantries Across Thedas

 **Reputation:** The Emperor is in control of Orlais, but The Divine controls the minds of faithful all over Thedas.
 On occassion The Divine may play the Grand Game, even play it well, but the Chantry itself carefully avoids feeding the idea.
 Their meddling happens through private audiences with The Left Hand or else directly when maleficarum is involved.